makyo/writing/work/the-fool/the-fool.md

 "My next question would be: are you?
 And then you sit and think about it for a moment."

 "I sit and think a moment, then say: no, of course not, it's about the work of going through something.
 The journey is the work."
-I hesitate, then nod and continue, more sure of myself, "Because I'm here at the beginning.
+I hesitate, then nod and continue, more sure of myself.
+"Because I'm here at the beginning.
 I'm the fool, ready to take the step, and then I just have to take the next and keep going."

 She smiles and urges me on with a little gesture of her paw.